 - Control of attention: Being able to shift the focus of attention away from thoughts, sensations, or situations that increase emotional distress, and instead choosing to focus attention on those that reduce distress and/or increase positive thoughts, sensations and emotions.

-- Increased use of effective and adaptive coping and problem-solving strategies
+- Coping skills: Increased use of effective and adaptive coping and problem-solving strategies

 What Can DBT Help With?

 DBT was originally developed to treat clients who were highly suicidal.
-Over the years, DBT, and the DBT skills component alone, have been adapted to treat the following:7
+Over the years, DBT, and the DBT skills components have been adapted to treat many mental health concerns.
+DBT for anxiety helps people recognize their triggers and develop better coping skills.

 - Self-injury behaviors